JephinJose/transfer-resnet/README.md

 - Phase 1 (freeze backbone): fast, good starting point
 - Phase 2 (fine-tune all): use **very small LR** (1e-4) or you destroy the pretrained features
 - `copy.deepcopy(model.state_dict())` to save best weights during training

-## TODO

-- [ ] Try EfficientNet-B0 (smaller, often better than ResNet-18)
-- [ ] Try ViT (Vision Transformer) — everyone is talking about it in 2023
-- [ ] Add Grad-CAM visualization to see what the model is looking at
-- [ ] Export to TorchScript for deployment